Compile PHP Classes for HTML Elements

 Details

-php vendor/bin/ext-html make:enums # only generates enums used in the YAML specification
+php vendor/bin/ext-html make:enums # only generates enums as specified in the HTML5 schema

-php vendor/bin/ext-html make:classes a # only generates the class for the Anchor element, no enums
+php vendor/bin/ext-html make:classes a # only generates the Html\Element\Anchor class, no enums

 php vendor/bin/ext-html make:classes # generates all classes, no enums